jeremyfelt/webconference-2014/talk.md

 Vagrant is MIT licensed open source software for “creating and configuring lightweight, reproducible, and portable development environments.”

-Vagrant gives you the ability to boot a virtual machine—a server—in a headless state through virtualization software such as VirtualBox or VM Ware.
+Vagrant gives you the ability to boot a virtual machine—a server—in a headless state on your computer through virtualization software such as VirtualBox or VM Ware.
 This machine can live for years or be wiped out within minutes—all without affecting anything on your local system.

 Because this virtual machine is effectively a server, we can run the same provisioning scripts on it that we do on our machines in production, which are often some sort of virtual machine themselves.
 Vagrant includes support for provisioners such as Puppet, Chef, and Salt.
 You can also initiate your own processes.